Nintendo: Nintendo Switch game console to launch in March

-TOKYO (AP) — Nintendo Co. said Friday that its Nintendo Switch video game console will sell for 29,980 yen (about $260) in Japan, starting March 3.
+TOKYO (AP) — The Nintendo Switch video game console will sell for 29,980 yen (about $260) in Japan, starting March 3, the same date as its global rollout in the U.S. and Europe.
+The Japanese company promises the device will be packed with fun features of all its past machines and more.

-The Kyoto-based maker of Super Mario and Pokemon games made the announcement in Tokyo.

-Anticipation has been growing ahead of the release of the Switch.
-Nintendo has shown players with a handheld whose remote controller section with buttons detaches from the left and right sides of the main part of the display.
+Anticipation has been mounting.
+In teaser videos, Nintendo Co. has shown players using a handheld whose remote controller section detaches from the left and right sides of the main part of the device’s display.
+Players can use the Switch as a regular handheld, put the display on a table, or use a TV screen as a monitor.

 Most Read Stories